Art 170 - Introductory Drawing

 Art 301 - Recent Writing About Art

-One-half course for one semester.
-This team-taught course will introduce students to innovative examples of recent art-historical scholarship, spanning a broad geographical and chronological range of topics.
-Texts will be read with an eye to understanding the methods currently engaged within the discipline of art history and its allied fields to interpret visual and material artifacts.
-While open to all students with the prerequisites, it is also a required course for all declared art history majors in their junior year.
+One-half-unit semester course.
+While open to all students who meet the prerequisites, this course is required for all declared art history majors in their junior year.
 Juniors will have additional assignments that will serve as the junior qualifying exam in art history.
-Prerequisites: Art 201 and one 300-level course in art history or studio art.
+Prerequisites: ART 201 and one 300-level course in art history or studio art.
 May be repeated for credit.
 Conference.

 Art 313 - Art and Life in Renaissance Florence

-Full course for one semester.
+One-unit semester course.
 In Lives of the Artists Giorgio Vasari describes how “the arts were born anew” in Renaissance Florence.
 The city’s streets and piazzas, palaces and churches, paintings and sculptures all give visual form to the cultural and social changes that affected Florentine life.
 In its study of artists such as Brunelleschi, Botticelli, Leonardo, and Michelangelo, this course concentrates on the 15th and 16th centuries as a period of innovation, in terms of both artistic theory and practice.
 Through an examination of Florence’s public, ecclesiastical, and domestic spaces, we will consider how visual and material culture served as markers of civic identity and social distinction.
-Prerequisite: Art 201 or consent of the instructor.
+Prerequisite: ART 201 or consent of the instructor.
 Lecture-conference.